PeARSearch/readthedocs/docs/source/usage.rst

 Install from docker
 -------------------

-These instructions assume that you are running your own server.
+These instructions assume that you are running your own server and that you have a domain name available for your PeARS instance.

 1. Deploy Docker and Docker Compose